Manitoba Chamber Orchestra: History

 In January 2018, the MCO presented the Canadian premiere of Philip Glass's third piano concerto.
-It was performed with American pianist Simone Dinnerstein, and co-commissioned as the inaugural installment in the MCO's three-year New Concerto Project.
+It was performed with American pianist Simone Dinnerstein, and co-commissioned as the inaugural instalment in the MCO's three-year New Concerto Project.

 In 1995, the MCO released its first compact disc, on Sweden's BIS label.
 Canadian Music for Chamber Orchestra marked the first recording by a North American orchestra for the prestigious company.
 It was distributed in more than 45 countries.
 There have been eight subsequent CDs, four of them with CBC Records.
 A new disc recorded with Dame Evelyn Glennie, was released in 2017.
 The orchestra has received three nominations for JUNO Awards: in 1999 for A Britten Serenade; and in 2005 for So much to tell, which has sold nearly 10 thousand copies, and in 2013 for Troubadour and the Nightingale.

 In June 2017, the MCO premiered Nanabush and the drum / Nanabozho et le tambour, a theatrical collaboration with Théâtre Cercle Molière.
 The bilingual work is based on new music by Michael Oesterle and a script by Rhéal Cenerini, and explores the relationship between a French coureur de bois, a First Nations woman, and Nanabush, the Anishinaabe trickster figure.

 In October 2019, the MCO were named Classical Artist / Ensemble of the Year at the Western Canadian Music Awards.
 They were nominated for the same award in 2020.
 In the same year, the MCO launched MCO at Home – an online music hub presenting new and classic MCO performances – to better stay connected with its audiences during the COVID-19 pandemic.

-In 2022, the MCO is celebrating their 50th Anniversary Season, presenting 10 in-person shows and 6 online programs.
+In 2022, the MCO is celebrating their 50th anniversary season, presenting 10 in-person shows and 6 online programs.